docktermj/packer-ubuntu-16.04/README.md

 [Packer](https://www.packer.io/)
 with a Ubuntu 16.04.2 ISO image.

-The virtual machine that can be produced are: VMware, Vagrant, and VirtualBox.
+The virtual machine that can be produced are: VMware and VirtualBox.

 ## Build dependencies